Talen Horton-Tucker

-Talen Jalee Horton-Tucker (/'teɪlən/; born November 25, 2000) is an American professional basketball player for Fenerbahçe Beko of the Basketbol Süper Ligi (BSL) and the EuroLeague.
+Talen Jalee Horton-Tucker (/'teɪlən/; born November 25, 2000) is an American professional basketball player for Fenerbahçe of the Basketbol Süper Ligi (BSL) and the EuroLeague.
 Horton-Tucker played college basketball for the Iowa State Cyclones.

 Early life

 Born in Chicago, Horton–Tucker was raised in Uptown, a neighborhood of Chicago.
 Horton–Tucker is the son of Shirley Horton and Marlin Tucker.
 For elementary school, Horton–Tucker attended St. Matthias Elementary School in Chicago, where he had his No. 5 jersey retired.

 Horton–Tucker played at Simeon Career Academy where he helped the Wolverines to three straight City Championships.
 A four-star recruit in ESPN's ranking, he committed to Iowa State in October 2017, choosing the Cyclones over schools such as Illinois and Xavier.